 Time Frame to Purchase the Coverage

 True gap insurance must be purchased within a very short time frame, usually within 30 days of your new purchase.
-It is only allowed on a never before titled vehicle.
+It is only allowed on a vehicle that has never before been titled.
 These restrictions can make it difficult for some buyers.
-A decision needs to be made as soon as possible so you do not risk going outside the designated time.
+A decision needs to be made as soon as possible, so you do not risk going outside the designated time.

 Loan/lease payoff coverage is available for purchase at any time.
 If you do not find out about the coverage until a friend brings it to your attention months after your initial purchase, you would be able to add loan/lease payoff to your policy.
 Flexibility is always a good thing when it comes to insurance.

 Determine how much of a shortfall you will have if you were to face a total loss claim today.
 Compare what you owe to Kelly Blue Book's valuation.
-A lot of the time, the 25 percent coverage offered with the loan/lease payoff is plenty.
+A lot of the time, the 25% coverage offered with the loan/lease payoff is plenty.

 Gap insurance is more common than loan/lease payoff coverage.
 Most auto lenders offer gap insurance at the time of purchase and a lot of lease agreements automatically include gap insurance.
 More insurance companies offer gap insurance vs. loan/lease payoff.